- 1 1. Ultimate Collector’s Millennium Falcon (10179)

 If you need a little break from science fiction-based Star Wars sets you can jump into an architectural project building the Taj Mahal.
 The $299 set gives you more bang for your buck than the Collector’s Millennium Falcon, boxing a total of 5,922 pieces (about 700 more than the Falcon).
 What also makes this set a bit more of a challenge for builders is that all the pieces are all generally the same color.
 This makes it especially difficult for those who like to dump all their Lego pieces into a pile rather than build bag-by-bag.
 Puzzle builders will attest to the difficulty of puzzles that don’t vary too much in color or patterns.
 The Lego model of the famous Taj Mahal palace in India was released in 2008.
+If you were a big fan of the Ninjago movie, the Ninjago City is another one of the biggest Lego sets ever, which has over 4,800 pieces and 16 mini figures.
 Also read 18 unique LEGO gifts perfect for the stackable nerd in your family.

 The Super Star Destroyer is a massive Lego set with 3,152 pieces and five mini-figures including Darth Vader, Admiral Piett, Dengar, Bossk and IG-88.
 You’ll spend most of your time building the interior structure of this ship (which in the end you don’t even see), but the results are an extraordinary detailed rendition of the massive ship from the Star Wars saga that measures almost 50-inches and weighs almost 8 pounds.
 The Super Star Destroyer sells for $399 US.
+For another fun challenge, roller coaster lovers may be interested in the fully-functional LEGO Creator Expert Roller Coaster Building Set that has over 4,100 pieces.
 Batman fans will want to read 13 Batman LEGO sets from $100 to $850.

 You also get quite a bit of plastic for your dollar in Lego’s Tower Bridge set that boxes 4,287 pieces for the list price of $239.
 Designed by Jamie Berard, the set is a replication of the Tower Bridge over the River Thames in London that was completed over 100 years ago in 1894.
 Once constructed the Lego set measures 40” (102cm) long by 17” (42cm) high and 10” (26cm) wide.
 The drawbridge even opens and closes.
 Tower Bridge does not contain any mini-figures, but does include a mini-scale double-decker bus, green car, yellow truck, and black taxi.
 Tower Bridge was released in 2010 and is still available at Lego.com and other retailers.
+The Big Ben Lego Set is another fun challenge with 4,163 pieces and is 23 inches tall.
 You’ll love the top 20 LEGO gift sets.